ecabanasv/astro-portfolio/README.md

 ## Overview

 This is a modern, fast, and responsive portfolio site built with [Astro](https://astro.build/) and [Tailwind CSS](https://tailwindcss.com/).
-It serves as a blank canvas for showcasing prototypes, technical walkthroughs, or creative work across any domain.
-Every section is configurable via simple data files, so you can swap skills, projects, and CTAs without touching layout code.
+I'm building it in public as a long-term learning playground—experimenting with layouts, content, and UI patterns while documenting what works.
+Every section is configurable via simple data files so anyone studying along can tinker freely, suggest improvements, or fork ideas without diving into structural code each time.

 ## Features

 - Clean, minimal, and professional design
 - Data-driven sections (Hero, Projects, Skills, Contact) managed from `src/data/`
-- Accessible mobile-first navigation with keyboard support
+- Accessible mobile-first navigation with keyboard support (still evolving)
 - Optimized 404 page with lightweight illustration
 - SEO-ready metadata (Open Graph, Twitter Cards, JSON-LD) and smooth scroll
 - Built-in Tailwind utility layer with brand variables and focus states